jacksonzou123/moneymanager/README.md

 Spendie is a budget/money management web application designed to track your spending and visualize it in a intuitive way.

-## API's
+## API

 * [Google Maps Embed API](./doc/api_googlemapsembed.pdf)
 * [Google Sheets API](./doc/api_googlesheets.pdf)

 ## Run Instruction

 1. Procure any necessary API keys and secrets.
+Follow the directions from the API card links above.
 2. Clone the repository with Git.

    ```bash